NealMatta/udemy-react-2023-playground/17 Forms User Input/notes.md

 # 255. Validating Input on Every Keystroke via State

--   Keystroke validation is only avaiable via State
+-   Keystroke validation is only avaiable via States
 -   There's a ton of reasons why this would just be the best approach

 # 256. Validating Input Upon Lost Focus (Blur)

 -   `onBlur` is an event listener for input fields that fires when focus is lost from it

+# 257. Validating input upon form submission

+-   Refs means you can only validate on only form submission
+-   Adding submission based validation is always a good idea even if you're validating via keystroke

+# 258. Validating Input via Built-in Validation Props

+-   Basically there's built in validation that you can add to inputs

+# 260. Building & Using a Reusable Input Component

+-